Hellbound: Hellraiser II: Plot

-In 1920s India, British military officer Elliot Spencer is transformed into the Cenobite "Pinhead" after opening the Lament Configuration.
+In the 1920s British Raj, British military officer Elliot Spencer is transformed into the Cenobite "Pinhead" after opening the Lament Configuration.

 Shortly after her father is killed by Frank Cotton, Kirsty Cotton is admitted into a psychiatric hospital.
-Interviewed by Dr Channard and his assistant Kyle MacRae, she tells her account of the events and pleads with them to destroy the bloody mattress on which her murderous stepmother, Julia Cotton, died.
+Interviewed by Dr. Channard and his assistant, Kyle MacRae, she tells her account of the events and pleads with them to destroy the bloody mattress on which her murderous stepmother, Julia Cotton, died.

-After hearing Kirsty's story, Dr Channard, who is secretly obsessed with the Lament Configuration, has the mattress brought to his home and convinces a mentally ill patient to lie on it and cut himself with a straight razor.
-The resulting blood frees a skinless Julia from the Cenobite dimension, and she subsequently consumes the patient for energy.
-Having sneaked inside Channard's house to investigate Kirsty's claims, Kyle witnesses the event and flees in terror.
+After hearing Kirsty's story, Dr. Channard, who is secretly obsessed with the Lament Configuration, has the mattress brought to his home and convinces a mentally ill patient named Mr. Browning to lie on it and cut himself with a razor.
+The resulting blood frees a skinless Julia from the Cenobite dimension, and she subsequently consumes Mr. Browning for energy.
+Having snuck inside Channard's house to investigate Kirsty's claims, Kyle (while hiding) witnesses the event and flees in terror.

 Kirsty meets a young mute patient named Tiffany, who demonstrates an amazing aptitude for puzzles.
 Later that night, Kirsty is awakened in her room by a vision of a grisly, skinless figure whom she believes to be her father, and who writes a message in blood, begging her to rescue him from Hell.
 Kyle returns to the hospital and tells Kirsty he believes everything is true.
 The two return to Channard's house.

 Meanwhile, Channard, seduced by Julia, has brought more mentally ill patients to his home for her to feed on, in order to complete her regeneration.
 Kirsty and Kyle arrive at Channard's home, where a now fully regenerated Julia kills Kyle and knocks Kirsty unconscious.

 Channard and Julia kidnap Tiffany and force her to unlock the Lament Configuration so that they can enter the labyrinth-like world of Pinhead and the Cenobites.
 The Cenobites momentarily spare Tiffany, aware that while she was physically responsible for unlocking the Lament Configuration, the actual intention and desire behind it were Channard's.
 In Hell, the entity Leviathan—in the shape of a gigantic, elongated diamond—rotates in space above the labyrinth, shooting out black beams that make Channard remember some of the atrocities he committed.
 Julia calls Leviathan the "god of flesh, hunger, and desire... the Lord of the Labyrinth".
 Kirsty, who now possesses the Lament Configuration, follows them in.